fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 9-25.md

 - KDE `bin_sample_count` to `samples_per_bin` $\checkmark$
 - Clean up KDE code $\checkmark$
 	- Separate KDE functionality from regression weight generation $\checkmark$
-- `generate_weights` for regression is "wrapper" for generating densities and converting to weights
+- `generate_weights` for regression is "wrapper" for generating densities and converting to weights $\checkmark$
 - TSNE `perplexity` passable parameter for our implementation $\checkmark$
 	- TSNE *lower priority* than sample weighting KDE and such $\checkmark$
 - Show Dr. Chan: